ZATSUYOSEN!

 26 November 1942:

-Departs Saigon for Singapore.
+At 0600 departs Saigon for Singapore.

 27 November 1942:

-Off Singapore, MANKO MARU is attacked by an unidentified submarine on the surface, but sustains no damage.
+Off Singapore, at 1815 MANKO MARU is attacked by an unidentified submarine on the surface, but sustains no damage.
 Her 8cm gun fires 6 shells and Singapore’s coastal guns return fire with 60 shells, all without success.

 28 November 1942:

-Arrives at Singapore.
+At 1450 arrives at Singapore.
 343 postal parcels are landed.

 29 November 1942: